niruca6/nicomitimer/README.en.md

 -------------------------------
+## !CAUTION!
+Currently, the volume control does not work properly on some devices, such as smartphones.
+The mute function works properly.
+Sorry for the inconvenience.
+A fix is on the way.

 ## 1.About this website
 This is a Web timer based on the concept of being "the easiest to use."

 ## 2.How to use